MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Norway/how-to-apply-general-ledger-entries-in-closed-periods.md

   - "nb-no"
 ---
 # How to: Apply General Ledger Entries in Closed Periods
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] allows you to post entries after a posting period is closed, even if no actual posting is performed during that period.
+FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> allows you to post entries after a posting period is closed, even if no actual posting is performed during that period.
 You can also choose the users who will make these entries.

 ### To apply an entry in a closed period